kenpeter/lineage/README.txt

 To install:

-1) Execute lineage.mysql or lineage.pgsql to add the new table to the database.

-2) Enable the module in admin/modules.
+1) Enable the module in admin/modules.

-3) If you have existing hierarchies, be sure to set up the existing database by going to lineage/reset.
+2) If you have existing hierarchies, be sure to set up the existing database by going to lineage/reset.
 You only need to do this once, though there is no harm in doing it again.